AudtheiaOfficial/audtheia-environmental-monitoring/n8n-workflows/daily-reporter/README.md

 - Land use context
 - Marine/terrestrial feature identification

-**VISION Capability:** This agent is unique because it uses GPT-4 Vision to analyze satellite imagery directly.
+**VISION Capability:** This agent uses a vision-capable AI model to analyze satellite imagery directly.
 It can identify:
 - Forest health from canopy structure
 - Water quality from color/clarity
 - Human impacts (roads, clearings, development)